Float Seattle — Sales Training Hub

 • Phone call — inbound or outbound, goal is always to book on the call and get card on file

-• First float — they come in, experience it, staff delivers a great experience
+• First float — they come in, experience it, staff delivers a 10/10 walkthrough and great experience

 MODULE 01